dbogle/rc-edr-verifier/README.md

         "filepath": "/some/file/path.jpg",
         "command": write,
         "start": 50,
-        "data": "Some data to write to the file", "b64_encoded": false
+        "data": "Some data to write to the file"
     }
 }
 ```